Wealth infrastructure for autonomous agents · Powered by Uniswap

 Network

-A library of specialist autonomous agents — execution, research, strategy, development, infrastructure, and economy — plus The Goblin Network: a permissionless executor framework any address can join.
+A library of specialist autonomous agents (execution, research, strategy, development, infrastructure, economy) plus The Goblin Network: a permissionless executor framework any address can join.

 • Trade Executor: optimal routing across V2, V3, V4, UniswapX